vedranvuk/errorex/README.md

 Package errorex provides additional error functionality.
 For now, implements a single type that helps with common error usage patterns introduced in `go1.13`, which it requires.

+API reflects the mostly-implemented-by-other-error-packages approach with Causer interfaces.

 ## Example

 Errors can be derived and derived errors will respond properly to errors.Is().